-Although bond graphs have been around for almost 30 years, I did not teach bond graphs in my modeling class until two years ago.
-I always liked bond graphs, but didn't find the technique very useful until I had decent software available that allowed me to code bond graphs elegantly and efficiently for use in a simulation program.
+decent software available that allowed me to code bond graphs elegantly and efficiently for use in a simulation program.
 While bond graph software has been around for some time also, I didn't like the available tools.
 They all lacked flexibility.
-DYMOLA [1,2,3] is clearly the software of choice.
+Dymola [2,3,5,6] is clearly the software of choice.

-I found that my students appreciate the bond graph methodology a lot.
+I find that my students appreciate the bond graph methodology a lot.
 They grasp the concepts easily and quickly, they are highly motivated, and they work energetically on their homework assignments.
-I also found that the average student's understanding of physics has increased dramatically since the introduction of bond graphs to my class and since the introduction of the new text book [1].
-My students are much less gullible than they used to be.
-They truly make efforts to come up with physically correct models.
+I also find that the average student's understanding of physics has increased dramatically since the introduction of bond graphs to my class and since the introduction of the new text book [2].
+My students are much less gullible than they used to be, and they truly make efforts to come up with physically correct models [1,8].
 They understand much better than before the difference between a running simulation program and a valid model.
 The questions they raise in class prove that they have a much deeper understanding of what is going on.